Join a Park Ranger from the National Parks of Boston to explore the rich history of Beacon Hill's 19th century Black community.

 The Black Heritage Trail® showcases residences and community buildings associated with a Black community that thrived on, and near, the north slope of Beacon Hill before, during, and after the American Civil War.
 Throughout that time, this community struggled and organized for equal rights and access to equal education.
 Community members championed the movement to abolish slavery and even housed freedom seekers on their journey along the Underground Railroad.

 This tour lasts approximately 90 minutes.
-It begins at the Massachusetts 54th Regiment Memorial and ends at the Museum of African American History, covering about 1.4 miles.
+It begins across the street from the Massachusetts 54th Regiment Memorial in front of the Massachusetts State House and ends at the Museum of African American History, covering about 1.4 miles.

-Due to COVID-19, the Park is currently offering virtual Black Heritage Trail® Tours for groups of 10 or more people.
+The Park also offers virtual Black Heritage Trail Tours for groups of 10 or more people.
 Please contact us for more information.
 These virtual tours are subject to availability and staffing.